orzel403/OrzelLootFilter/README.md

 | 11     | Golddigger                               | Read more about Golddigger mode                                                      |
 | 12     | God mode (minimalistic)                  | Shows only items with level God and R+ potions                                       |

-To check above list but in more specific view check TODO
+To check specific items list with their full info check TODO

 The rules scale with progression, so the filter evolves naturally as the character moves from leveling into endgame farming but that was mainly imported from Wolfie's base loot filter.